WhitakerLab/WhitakerLabProjectManagement/Ang-Li/Weekly-Meetings.md

 #### What would you like to work on next week?

 * Finish the submission of the revision
-* Prepare the PRR.
+* Prepare the RR.

 #### Where do you need help from Kirstie?

 * Maybe we can first prepare some necessary materials for ABCD proposal.
+  * KW: Yep - important to do at the same time to write the registered report.

 _________